ACCESS-NRI/CMIP7-Hackathon/README.md

 ## Getting Started

+To get those most out of this hackathon we recommend using Microsoft Visual Studio Code which can be downloaded for Windows, MacOS and Linux [here](https://code.visualstudio.com/).
+Additionally, you can find our "Getting started with Visual Studio Code" video tutorial here.

 The first thing to do is to clone this repo to a location on Gadi that you have permission to use via the following 3 steps:

 Step 1.
 Log into Gadi using ssh via the command line using your registed NCI *username* and enter your password when prompted.
 Once you see the welcome note you have successfully logged in.